-The scope of the products and services provided by DMAS continues to be effected by changes taking place in the health care sector in general.
-These changes include, new health care technologies, the continued emphasis on treating individuals in an outpatient setting or in the community as opposed to treating individuals in the facilities, and the increasing use of care management programs to manage and improve health outcomes especially for individuals with specific conditions.
+The scope of the products and services provided by DMAS continues to be affected by changes taking place in the health care sector in general.
+These changes include, new health care technologies, the continued emphasis on treating individuals in an outpatient setting or in the community as opposed to treating individuals in the facilities, and the increasing use of care management programs to manage and improve health outcomes especially for individuals with specific conditions

-The largest factor impacting the provision of administrative services and operations is the use of technology enhancements to increase the efficiency of the programs, expedite the services that are provided by the agency and increase the access to information needed to perform policy analysis and program integrity.
+Significant factors impacting the administration of services and operations will be enhanced technologies that will increase the efficiency of programs, expedite the services that are provided by the agency, and increase the access to information needed to perform policy analysis and program integrity.

-• Anticipated Changes in Products or Services:
+· Anticipated Changes in Products or Services: